Tronic/named1/README.md

 # Named1 DNS server

-A very experimental DNS server with Redis caching.
+A very experimental DNS server with local RAM caching.

 Cloudflare and Google public DNS servers are used by DNS-over-HTTPS so that the requests are secure and pass through any firewalls as well as public WIFI login